keypom/keypom-docs/docs/Cookbook/welcome.md

 import TabItem from '@theme/TabItem';

 # Introduction
 Welcome to the Keypom cookbook!
 Here you can explore Keypom's building blocks that help create awesome onboarding experiences.
 The idea of these pages is for them to act as a quick reference for common use cases when using Keypom protocol.
-Every use case will have a corresponding code snippet, using the Keypom JS SDK and Rust.
+Every use case will have a corresponding code snippet, using the Keypom JS SDK.
 ## Getting Started
 For the cookbook, you will need the following installed.
 1. [Node JS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)